dickensc/Hyper2020/README.md

  Lastly, a comparison between the two approaches was performed in January 2020 showing little difference infering with linear or quadratic potentials.
  See [link](https://docs.google.com/spreadsheets/d/1-n_3-3ZeKUQZpC87DnU-oHFe5Vw_20EBBo12uTWHNPk/edit#gid=0)

- This version adopts the squared hinge-loss potentials methodology.

 ```